Proven-Paradox/shaper-system/Handbook.md

 Cost: 3 MP (Upkeep 1 HP)
 Damage: x1 (Physical)
 Effect: If this Attack succeeds, you also [Grab](#grab) the target.
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 4 HP to increase its damage multiplier by 1.
+When used this way, this Ability counts as a Tier 2 Ability.
+The cost increase only affects the initial use of the Ability; its Upkeep is unchanged.
 Description: Moving in to grapple with foes.
 Unlike Tier 0’s Grab, this represents someone with skill and training making the attempt.
 This could represent a skilled wrestler’s grab, a disciplined takedown, jujutsu locks, or the like.

 #### Haste